 6 November 2019 – 29 February 2020

 Lisson Gallery Shanghai is proud to be staging a solo show of new work by Christopher Le Brun, his first in mainland China.
 This also coincides with the opening of the two major Shanghai art fairs – West Bund and Art 021.
-Focusing on Le Brun’s recent diptychs, the display will also, fittingly, be presented in two halves, with a partial re-hang of the exhibition occurring around the middle of its three-month run.
+Focusing on Le Brun’s recent diptychs, the display will also, fittingly, be presented in two halves, with a full re-hang of the exhibition occurring in January, at the middle of its three-month run.

 Le Brun’s newly completed pairs of paintings respond to the act of seeing, as much as to his own actions as a painter.
 The twinned canvases – often separated by a tonal break, with one light and one dark canvas – mimic the processes of perception, thought and memory in the beholder.
 First, Le Brun’s binocular compositions interrogate the instantaneous coalescing of imagery that occurs as the brain merges views from two separate eyes.
 Unlike the experiences of theatre, music or literature, “Painting,” writes Le Brun, “is seen in an instant – suddenly.”
 However, by introducing a second, complementary element, these paintings can unfold over time, fluctuating between individual works, related family members, and the singular whole.